shoelim/shoelim.github.io/_pages/teaching.md

 ## Master’s Courses at KTH Royal Institute of Technology, Department of Mathematics
 - SF290X – Degree Project in Mathematical Statistics.
 Autumn 2024, Spring 2025, Spring 2026, Autumn 2026
-- SF2935 – Modern Methods of Statistical Learning. (<a href="https://github.com/shoelim/statistical-machine-learning-master-course">selected materials</a>).
+- SF2935 – Modern Methods of Statistical Learning [<a href="https://github.com/shoelim/statistical-machine-learning-master-course">selected materials</a>].
 Autumn 2025
 <br>

 ## Undergraduate Courses at the University of Arizona, Department of Mathematics